Vinblastine for Dogs

 Vinblastine Safety

-After your dog receives vinblastine, for 3-5 days afterwards, the drug may be excreted in urine, feces or vomit.
-Wear chemotherapy resistant gloves when cleaning and place everything in sealed plastic bags and dispose of the materials.1 Persons pregnant, nursing or attempting to conceive should not clean the pet’s waste.1 Precautions should be taken when handling dog toys and food and water bowls as well.1
+After your dog receives vinblastine, for 3-5 days afterward, the drug may be excreted in urine, feces or vomit.
+Wear chemotherapy-resistant gloves when cleaning and place everything in sealed plastic bags and dispose of the materials.1 Persons pregnant, nursing or attempting to conceive should not clean the pet’s waste.1 Precautions should be taken when handling dog toys, food and water bowls.1

 Vinblastine Side Effects

-Since Vinblastine suppresses the rapidly dividing cells in the bone marrow, it can cause an increased chance of infection.1 Persistent lethargy, fever, inappetence or any other changes in demeanor should be reported to your veterinarian.
+Since Vinblastine suppresses the rapidly dividing cells in the bone marrow, it can cause an increased chance of infection.1 Persistent lethargy, fever, inappetence (your dog not eating), or any other changes in demeanor should be reported to your veterinarian.

 Dog lovers sometimes worry about using potent drugs like vinblastine.
-While this fear is normal, keep in mind that veterinary oncologists always aim to give doses low enough to keep side effects extremely low, and if possible, nonexistent.
-We do not use Maximum Tolerated Doses in dogs that we use in human medicine.
+While this fear is normal, consider that veterinary oncologists always aim to give doses low enough to keep side effects extremely low and, if possible, nonexistent.

 Monitoring